Super Bowl 2023 odds, latest tips and predictions

 From the nerds who study the Xs and Os, to those more interested in the national anthem or even the colour of the Gatorade shower for the winning coach, there are more markets than ever before.

-After a thrilling divisional round in the playoffs, we are all but guaranteed, save for injuries, a very hotly contested Super Bowl with any combination of Kansas City Chiefs, Cincinnati Bengals, Philadelphia Eagles and San Francisco 49ers.
+After a captivating Sunday of conference championship action, we are all but guaranteed, save for injuries, a very hotly contested Super Bowl between the Kansas City Chiefs and the Philadelphia Eagles.

 Last year’s big game showed most markets will still be alive heading into the fourth quarter and beyond, after the Los Angeles Rams pulled off a dramatic close victory to edge out the Bengals last year at SoFi Stadium in Inglewood, California.